 When the RockyMounts BackStage was released, the rack created quite a stir in the industry.
 It was one of the first platform racks to incorporate a side-swinging mechanism into the design (think of an arm that swings away from your vehicle to allow for total access to the rear of your car).
 And it’s worth noting that this functionality still isn’t available from big hitters like Yakima or Thule.
 Furthermore, the BackStage comes with many features you’d expect from a premium hitch rack: a cable lock (although not integrated), the ability to carry various types of bikes and wheel sizes, sturdy ratcheting arms, and quality materials and construction overall.

 Adding the swing-away functionality to a hitch-mounted rack does come with compromises.
 The RockyMounts BackStage is 10 to 20 pounds heavier than most other platform-style racks, and therefore you will not want to remove it from your vehicle very often (or without help).
 Another quibble we have is that the lock is not integrated into the rack, which is a handy feature that we appreciate on the Thule T2 Pro above and Yakima Dr.Tray below.
-But if you’re looking for the ultimate in rear cargo access, the BackStage should be at the top of your list.
+If, however, you’re looking for the ultimate in rear cargo access, the BackStage should be at the top of your list.

 See the RockyMounts BackStage